Hawaiian Coffee: Everything You Need to Know

 Whether brewed on an automatic drip machine or as a pour over, a drip style brew through a paper filter will produce the best result.

-It will maintain the balance of body, acidity and sweetness and highlight the coffee’s flavors.
+It will maintain the balance of body, acidity and sweetness and highlight the coffee’s flavours.
 Due to the sometimes subtle nature of the islands coffee, a drip brewing method is going to treat these coffees the best.

 Brew with a drip method especially if the coffee is a lighter roast.